sfavorite/ssh_multi_keys/ssh_multi_key.md

 I like to use multiple ssh keys so if I need to revoke a key I only have to replace that one key pair on my laptop and the server I authenticate to with that key.

+Before doing any of the steps I <strong>highly</strong> recommend backup ing up all of the files in your .ssh directory.
+If you do not you can/will lock yourself out of accounts/systems!
+You have been warned!

 ## This is my (simplified) environment